breakthrougher/Courses/计算机图形学/Readme.md

-Please contact me if you need the gif of the results
+Please contact me if you need the GIF of the results